lexi-lambda/lexi-lambda.github.io/blog/posts/2018-10-06-macroexpand-anywhere-with-local-apply-transformer.md

   (quote-syntax result))
 ```

 This might seem redundant, but remember, `local-apply-transformer` is very low-level!
-While the convention that <code>(<i>mac</i> . \_)</code> is the syntax for a macro transformation might seem obvious, `local-apply-transformer` makes no assumptions.
+While the convention that <code>(*mac* . \_)</code> is the syntax for a macro transformation might seem obvious, `local-apply-transformer` makes no assumptions.
 It just does what we tell it to do.

 ## Applying `local-apply-transformer`